AMPMgroup/Epi4Ab/README.md

 ```

 **NOTE**:
-- Antigen.pdb must be renamed as `lig.pdb` as above.
+- `antigen.pdb` must be renamed as `lig.pdb` as above.
-- Need to download MSMS for biopython to calculate residue depth.
+- MSMS is required for biopython to calculate residue depth.
-- Need to download MAFFT for sequence alignment.
+- MAFFT is required for sequence alignment.
-- Need to download Pymol for nodes, edges creation.
+- PyMOL is required to create nodes_edges used for graphs

 ## TRAINING/TESTING

-For details, please refer to `source_code/run_setup/arguments.py` or type `--help`.
+For details of arguments, please refer to `source_code/run_setup/arguments.py` or type `--help`.

 ```bash
 ./run_training.sh